speeduino/wiki.js/dev/Style_code.md

 All names should be meaningful and follow existing usage patterns if present.

 ## Naming Conventions

+### Language
+Speeduino uses UK/Australian English rather than US.
+Names and comments should reflect this.

+### Examples
 | Item                                        | Standard                                                     | Example                   |
 |---------------------------------------------|--------------------------------------------------------------|---------------------------|
 | Functions                                   | camelCase, lowercase first letter, no spaces or _            | `readSensor();`           |